 A depression era glass ladle or spoon, originally used for mayonnaise sets but great for serving any condiment or sauce.
 The crystal clear spoon measures 5" long, with the outer rim of the bowl at 1-7/8" in diameter.
 In excellent condition, with no nicks, chips, or cracks...

-Offering a punched tin panel with a primitive diamond motif, perfect for a finishing touch to an old pie safe, jelly cupboard, hoosier cabinet, or just to add a personal creative touch to your rustic country decor.
+Offering a punched tin kitchen cabinet panel with a primitive diamond motif, perfect for a finishing touch to an old pie safe, jelly cupboard, hoosier cabinet, or for adding a creative touch to your rustic country decor.
 (While researching, I also found this pattern listed as Chisel Diamond.)
-Panel measures 11-3/4" x 10-3/4".
+Panel measures 11-3/4 inch x 10-3/4 inch.
 As found, the panel has a few areas of light/moderate rust.
-Please note we have multiples available...
+Please note we have multiples available.

 Adorable vintage die cut Hallmark Christmas greeting card depicting the cutest of young reindeer, with the spotted fawn sporting little golden antler knobs atop his head.
 Around his neck is an evergreen Christmas wreath with a variety of colorful holiday ornaments.
 The top-folding card reads "Hi, Brother!" above his head, with the inside greeting of:Wishing you a Christmas